wp-plugins/translation-detector/readme.txt

 1. Upload and activate the plugin (or install it through the WP admin console)
 2. Click on the "Translation detector" settings link
-3. Choose your color and text
+3. Choose your color and text to display in Settings > Translation Detector
+4. You also can translate the text to display in polylang Settings > Languages #String translation

 == Screenshots ==